What is a Cash Out Refinance?

 It’s imperative that borrowers make every payment after receiving a cash-out refinance.
 Thus, it’s best to use the funds from such loans to bankroll businesses or other investments that pay high enough dividends to cover the monthly installments.

-If you’re trying to tap into your home’s equity to secure financial assistance, there’s an alternative to cash-out refinancing (and other forms of loans) that doesn’t involve piling your debt up any higher.
-Sale-leaseback agreements allow homeowners to access their home equity without having to sign lengthy repayment contracts.
+If you’re trying to tap into your home’s equity to secure financial assistance, there’s an alternative to cash-out refinancing (and other forms of loans).
+Enter Truehold's sell and stay transaction.

-There’s not much more to sale-leaseback agreements.
-They allow homeowners to access quick cash when they need it, much like cash-out refinancing.
-They present some unique benefits versus these and other property-secured loans, however.
+There’s not much more to the sell and stay transaction.
+It allows homeowners to access quick cash when they need it, much like cash-out refinancing.
+It presents some unique benefits versus these and other property-secured loans, however.

-What Advantages Do Sale-Leaseback Agreements Offer Over Cash-Out Refinancing?
+What Advantages Do Sell and Stay Transactions Offer Over Cash-Out Refinancing?

-For homeowners needing a lump sum to pay bills, invest, or for whatever reason they see fit, sale-leaseback agreements can be a flexible financial tool to help you live life more comfortably.
+For homeowners needing a lump sum to pay bills, invest, or for whatever reason they see fit, sell and stay transactions can be a flexible financial tool to help you live life more comfortably.
 Compared to cash-out refinancing, they present some distinct advantages, including:

 • They don’t risk you losing your home – Cash-out refinancing is essentially restarting your mortgage on a property—but often with larger payments.
-If you fail to meet these new obligations, the lender can choose to seize your property and, between existing debts, and sales costs, leave you high and dry.8 Alternatively, sale-leaseback agreements allow homeowners to receive a competitive price for their home upfront in a transparent process that prioritizes their living situation.
+If you fail to meet these new obligations, the lender can choose to seize your property and, between existing debts, and sales costs, leave you high and dry.8 Alternatively, sell and stay transactions allow homeowners to receive a competitive price for their home upfront.

-• They provide more personal and financial freedom – Cash-out refinancing generally extends the terms of existing mortgages, locking homeowners into paying for a single location for up to 30 years.1 Conversely, renters are free to move after the expiration of their lease following a sale-leaseback agreement—or they can renew their lease if they can’t see themselves living anywhere else.
+• They provide more personal and financial freedom – Cash-out refinancing generally extends the terms of existing mortgages, locking homeowners into paying for a single location for up to 30 years.1 Conversely, renters are free to move after the expiration of their lease.

-• They don’t have stringent qualifications – While lenders for cash-out refinances will look into credit scores, employment history, and other key financial factors, sale-leaseback agreements generally require fewer qualifications.
-Often, sale-leaseback providers will ask for nothing more than an appraisal when working with potential clients.
+• They don’t have stringent qualifications – While lenders for cash-out refinances will look into credit scores, employment history, and other key financial factors, sell and stay transactions generally require fewer qualifications.

 If you’re looking for a way to tap into your home equity, getting wrapped up in more debt through a cash-out refinancing doesn’t need to be your only option.
-A sale-leaseback agreement can net homeowners even more cash than such loans and they don’t trap you into lengthy repayment plans.
+A sell and stay transaction can be another great solution.

 Exercise Caution With Cash-Out Refinancing